Books

-I've written and self-published two books on building web applications and APIs with Go.
-Both take a learn-by-doing approach and walk you through building a working application — which I think is a nice way to connect the theory to real-world functionality and code patterns.
+I've written and self-published two books about building web applications and APIs with Go.
+Both books guide you through the start-to-finish build of a working application, which I think is a great way to learn because it helps connect theory and principles to real-world functionality and code patterns.
+They're fully updated for the latest version of Go.

 Right now I'm also working on a third book, focused on the practicalities of developing and maintaining Go codebases.
 I hope to release it in the first half of 2026.